 - The Southern Cross newspaper (1875-1944) - originally an english language newspaper, which is invaluable for tracking the Irish community in Argentina.
 Available on microfilm in the Local Studies Department in Mullingar Library- Booking essential

-- Find out what is available in Mullingar library by searching for the Argentinian Connection
+- Find out what is available in Westmeath libraries by searching for the Westmeath Argentinian Connection

 The Longford-Westmeath Argentinia Society- contacts and historical background